 1. Print Out the Medium Lace Butterfly Illustration

-I always like to offer a gratis alternative, so I made a free blank butterfly for you to print out if you’d like!
-You can find the blank butterfly by clicking here, then you can print and draw your own design in it.
+As a free alternative, I made a free blank butterfly for you to print out if you’d like!
+You can find the blank butterfly by clicking here, then you can print it out and draw your own design in it.

 2. Cut Out the Butterfly

 Use a pair of scissors to cut the butterfly out.
-The outlines are fairly clean, so there’s no need for a more exact cutting tool (like a hobby knife)!
+The outlines are pretty clean, so there’s no need for a precise cutting tool like a hobby knife.

 3. Trace Around the Butterfly Cut-Out